hjpr/suplex/README.md

 ## Subclassing

-Import Suplex, and subclass the module at the base layer.
+Import Suplex, and subclass the module at the lowest layer.

 ```python
 from suplex import Suplex